What is the keto diet?

 1. Stop worrying about the negative connotations with fat

 Fat is the main source of energy on the keto diet, so make sure you are feeding your body enough of it.
-You do not have to through starvation.
+You do not have to lose weight on keto diet through starvation.
 Becoming fat-adapted is the most effective way to lose weight and keep it off while on the keto diet.

 2. Drink more water